📢 Update: February 2, 2026

 Warning

-As of late January 2026, Clawdbot has officially rebranded to Moltbot following trademark disputes.
-If you see “Clawdbot” in commands or older docs, it is the same project.
+As of January 31, 2026, Clawdbot/Moltbot has officially rebranded to OpenClaw following trademark disputes.
+If you see “Clawdbot” or “Moltbot” in older docs/commands, it refers to the same project—update to openclaw for the latest.

 Security Risks You Must Know:

-- Exposed Credentials: Bitdefender has reported that hundreds of misconfigured Moltbot instances are leaking API keys, OAuth tokens, and chat histories.
+- Exposed Credentials: Bitdefender has reported that hundreds of misconfigured instances are leaking API keys, OAuth tokens, and chat histories.
 Do not expose your dashboard to the public internet.
+Use VPN/tunnels like Tailscale for remote access.

-- Shell Access: Running an AI with local shell access is, as the developers put it, “spicy.”
-Always deploy this in a strictly isolated Proxmox LXC/VM.
+- Shell Access: Running an AI with local shell access is “spicy.”
+Always deploy in a strictly isolated Proxmox LXC/VM.
+Consider unprivileged LXC for extra security.

 Core Capabilities